ffund/ml-notebooks/notebooks/6-knn-voter-classification-hw.md

 * **Part 1: Search**: You used a naive search strategy to score feature subsets of size 1.
 Is the approach you chose guaranteed to evaluate the optimal feature subset?
 * **Part 2: Evaluate**: describe the two alternative scoring functions you used to evaluate the "goodness" of a feature or feature subset.
 Why did you think these might be well suited for *this data* and *this model*?
 Discuss the computation time you estimated - which scoring function took longer to compute?
-* **Part 3: Model Selection**: Discuss the results of your hold-out validation - which scoring function had better performance?
+* **Part 3: Model Selection**: Discuss the results on the held-out validation set - which scoring function had better performance?

 :::